m-taghva/kara/README.md

     - Install dependencies:
        # pip install pytz datetime matplotlib pandas tqdm alive_progress BeautifulSoup4
+       edit sudoers file in both kara server and monster host and add new user to it after %sudo group :  user1   ALL=(ALL) NOPASSWD: ALL

        =======================Manager========================
        - manager.py can run all tools as you need with scenario file in yaml format with different options.
        - usage:
            # python3 manger.py -sn ./path/to/scenario_file.yaml or .conf

        =======================Config_gen=====================